-"First, we posted the position, and second, we viewed potential candidates through second and third party connections via my immediate contacts and requesting an introduction.
+"Most recently, we wanted to fill a Senior Director of HR position.
+As this position was more complex than usual and called for a very specific skill set, I used two different approaches to using LinkedIn."
+First, we posted the position, and second, we viewed potential candidates through second and third party connections via my immediate contacts and requesting an introduction.
 I got great response, met with a few candidates, and filled the position with a LinkedIn member.

 "Most of our candidates come from either our own internal database, referrals, cold-calling, and non-online networking associations.
 However, when I can't find a very specific candidate through those means, I will definitely keep LinkedIn as a serious recruit networking source."